Pablo-Arevalo-Escobar/OpenGL/README.md

 ![](https://user-images.githubusercontent.com/63361048/215310666-76ed4a5d-6bda-4903-b672-952a9cf813cd.png)

+### Setup Guide
+ - Simply download the PONG File and launch the exe from within the folder

 ### Controls
  - Player 1 makes use of WASD to move around
  - Player 2 makes use of the arrow keys to move around